nginxinc/nginx-basics-workshops/labs/lab3/readme.md

 ## Introduction

-In this Lab, NGINX as an HTTPS webserver with TLS termination will be introduced.
-HTTPS is commonly used to secure a website with encryption, so that data sent between the browser and the NGINX server cannot be easily read like HTTP.
+In this Lab, NGINX as a webserver with HTTPS TLS termination will be introduced.
+HTTPS is commonly used to secure a website with encryption, so that data sent between the browser and the NGINX server cannot be easily read like clear text HTTP.
 You will explore common TLS configuration directives and variables, to provide encryption for your traffic.
 You will also explore some common tools to create and test TLS encryption components.

 ## Learning Objectives

 By the end of the lab you will be able to:
- * Create a Self Signed TLS certificate and key
+ * Create a Self-signed TLS certificate and key
  * Configure NGINX webserver to use a TLS cert and key
  * Configure TLS settings
  * Add some TLS Best Practice configurations